apache/trafficserver/doc/developer-guide/jsonrpc/traffic_ctl-development.en.rst

    The way you print and the destination of the message is up to the developer's needs, either a terminal or some other place.
-If the response from the server is a complex object, always can model the response with your own class or structure and use the built-in yamlcpp mechanism to decode the ``YAML::Node``.  ``write_output(YAML::Node const &result)`` will only have the result defined in the protocol, check :ref:`jsonrpc-result` for more detail.
+If the response from the server is a complex object, you can always model the response with your own type and use the built-in yamlcpp mechanism to decode the ``YAML::Node``.  ``write_output(YAML::Node const &result)`` will only have the result defined in the protocol, check :ref:`jsonrpc-result` for more detail.
 So something like this can be easily achieved: